T110-pmOS/abuilds/README.md

 This git contains APKBUILD for packages working with goyawifi.

-You can use to install mesa working with libetnaviv driver configured for, and so on.
+You can use it to install mesa working with libetnaviv driver configured for, and so on.

 ## Building